-DIA's Board of Directors, at its meeting of 27 July 2011, approved DIA's treasury stock policy.
+DIA's Board of Directors, on 27 July 2011, approved DIA's treasury stock policy.
 To this effect, the Board of Directors, pursuant to Article 5.4.a)ix) of the Board of Directors Regulations, undertook a non-delegable duty to determine and specify the treasury stock policy, further to the authorisation granted by the sole shareholder.